magomimmo/modern-cljs/doc/tutorial-20.md

 ```

 Generally speacking th updating of the dependencies and the plugins of
 a lib is not a big deal.
-Let's do that step by step.
+Let's do it step by step.

 #### Update the cljx plugin release and configuration